nandex7/Operational_ML_Azure_p2/README.md

 5) Documentation: We are going to document the model using the Swagger.

-6) Consume model endpoints: We are going to consume the model .
+6) Consume model endpoints.- We are going to consume the model .

-7) Create and publish a pipeline: We are going to publish the application with the model to be used.
+7) Create and publish a pipeline.- We are going to publish the application with the model to be used.

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.